-The University of Providence Psychology program prepares students for lifelong learning and advanced study in psychology by following the American Psychological Association Guidelines for Undergraduate Psychology Major programs.
+The psychology program at the University of Providence prepares students for life-long learning and advanced study in psychology by following the American Psychological Association Guidelines for Undergraduate Psychology Major programs.
 The core psychology classes in the major provide an introduction to the wide variety of topics in the field.
-Concentrations within the major allow students to focus their study in a particular area of interest: Helping Skills, Social Services, Forensic Psychology, or Physiological Psychology.
-A bachelor’s degree in psychology at the University of Providence prepares students for positions in the psychology, counseling, law, business administration, and healthcare fields.
+Concentrations within the major allow students to focus their study in a particular area of interest: helping skills, social services, forensic psychology, or physiological psychology.

-Program is delivered online and can be completed in four years.
-No travel is necessary.
+This program is also delivered online and can be completed in four years, with no necessary travel.